Tracking COVID-19 with the National Guard, Erin Hayden Successfully Completes First Tri

 "It was not easy," said Hayden, who added that the dean and her other professors were understanding, ensuring she had what she needed to prepare for and take her finals."

-Advice for new students and students new to online studies:
+What advice for new students and students new to online studies?

 "Don't put it off, it can be easy to do," she said.
 Also: "Use your plastic spine, use people at home.
 Don't adjust outside of school," Erin cautions.
 "Just put your hands on friends and family to figure out what it is you're learning."

 Do you have any Northeast secrets to share?

 "I failed neuro.
 And that's O.K.," Erin said.
 "It happens.
 So, I had to modify.
 This is how I look at it: The first time I took it was like reading a dictionary and now it's like reading a book."

 "I want to work in sports.
 That's my overall goal.
 Maybe not professional, but I want to bring chiropractic to schools --high school students and undergrads in sports programs."
 Ideally, she'd like to work in her hometown, Oswego, NY.